symentis/grails-audit-logging-plugin/README.md

 ##**Pull Requests**##
 Pull requests are highly appreciated and welcome!
-Please add integration tests for new features in the audit-test application.
+Please add integration tests for new features to the audit-test application.
 Execute "grails perform-audit-log-test-apps" in the audit-test directory.
 This tests the plugin against several Grails versions to ensure compatibility.
 Before placing a pull request, please create an issue in Jira and state the issue# in the pull request.
+Thanks.

 ##**Continuous Integration Server**##